-In-School Detention/Suspension means a suspension served in a supervised learning environment within a school setting in the District and denial of any school functions or extra-curricular activities for the date of ISD/ISS.
+In-School Detention/Suspension (ISD)

 In-School Detention may last from one to ten days and is assigned by the administration.
-During ISD, the student will report to school and then be placed into a designated area with a certified teacher for the entire school day.
+During ISD, the student will report to school and then be placed into a designated area with a staff member / teacher for the entire school day.
 School assignments will be brought to them to complete and they will receive academic credit for the assignments.
 During this time, the student will not have contact with any other students during the day.
+Students may NOT participate in after school events and activities for the date of the ISD assignment.
+Upon completion of the ISD school day, the student will be picked up or transported home directly after dismissal.
+The ISD student is not to be on campus after dismissal until the following day after the ISD has been served.